zeeshanmehdi/flipcard/README.md

 # flipcard
-this is my first repository..
+this is my first repository.
+Just a sample repository